McDegens-DAO/solana-action-express/README.md

   <meta property="og:description" content="" />
 ```
 # actions registration
-It is currently necessary to register the domain of your actions server or your blinks will not render on x.
+It is currently necessary to register the domain of your actions server or else your blinks will not render on x.

 This is dialect's google form to request approval: